MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/transaction-design-patterns.md

 - Platform constraints often exhibit in the form of errors
 - But rarely is the constraint the cause of the problem
-- They’re there to protect the platform and other activity from being affected
+- They're there to protect the platform and other activity from being affected

 ### Design for transaction use